scrub4/202261640-HassanAlshabanh-assignment2/docs/ai-usage-report.md

 ### Benefits

 AI helped me:

 - Identify syntax mistakes (missing brackets, incorrect IDs).
 - Fix logical errors in JavaScript (e.g., incorrect element selection).
 - Improve my responsive layout using Flexbox.
 - Better understand DOM manipulation and event listeners.
-- Write clearer comments to explain my code.
+- Explain certain parts of HTML, CSS, and JavaScript that I did not fully understand.

 It also introduced me to concepts not fully covered in lecture, such as:

-- `localStorage` for saving theme preferences
+- `localStorage` for saving theme preferences.
-- Using `classList.toggle()` properly
+- Using `classList.toggle()` properly.
-- Organizing JavaScript inside `DOMContentLoaded`
+- Organizing JavaScript inside `DOMContentLoaded`.

 ### Challenges

-Some AI suggestions were too advanced for my level, so I had to simplify them.
+Some AI suggestions were too advanced for my current level, so I had to simplify them.
-Occasionally, I needed to adjust AI-generated code to match my actual file structure.
+Occasionally, I needed to adjust AI-generated code to match my actual file structure and requirements.

 ---